KRCA

 KRCA (channel 62) is a television station licensed to Riverside, California, United States, broadcasting the Spanish-language Estrella TV network to the Los Angeles area.
-It is the flagship television property of Burbank-based Estrella Media.
+It is the flagship television property of Burbank-based MediaCo.
 The station's studios are located on North Victory Drive (near Interstate 5) in Burbank.
 Through a channel sharing agreement with KABC-TV (channel 7), KRCA transmits using KABC-TV's spectrum from an antenna atop Mount Wilson.
 Despite Riverside being KRCA's city of license, the station maintains no physical presence there.

 History

 The station signed on March 20, 1989, as KSLD on UHF channel 62, displacing a low-power translator of San Bernardino–based PBS member station KVCR-TV (channel 24).
 The station was owned by Sunland Broadcasting; it was the first new Southern California TV station since channel 46 had returned in 1984.
 Channel 62 was intended to be the third Spanish-language TV outlet in the Southland, but an inability to secure enough programming prompted the station to emerge instead with home shopping programming from Home Shopping Network.
 The reason that KSLD-TV could not secure the programming was the collapse of Transvision, a proposed network of which channel 62 would have been the Los Angeles affiliate; the network opted to delay its launch.

 In 1990, Sunland sold KSLD to Fouce Amusement Enterprises, for $3.575 million.
 Fouce changed the call letters to KRCA and began broadcasting Asian-language programming, as well as fare in Armenian and Persian.

 In 1997, KRCA was sold for $60 million to Liberman Broadcasting (which was renamed Estrella Media in February 2020, following a corporate reorganization of the company under private equity firm HPS Investment Partners, LLC).
 Liberman, which owned several Spanish-language radio stations in southern California, converted KRCA into a Spanish-language independent station.

 In May 2005, KRCA was the subject of controversy due to billboards advertising its local newscasts, in which the place name "Los Angeles, CA" had the "CA" postal abbreviation crossed out, replaced with the word "MEXICO" in bold red and a picture of the El Ángel victory column on the Paseo de la Reforma superimposed onto a picture of the Los Angeles skyline.
 The billboard was deemed provocative by some, and protests erupted outside Liberman Broadcasting studios.
 California Governor Arnold Schwarzenegger spoke on the popular John and Ken radio talk show on KFI requesting that the Libermans remove the signs.
 After negotiations between the station and Clear Channel Outdoor (a company that shared common ownership with KFI at the time), the owner of the billboards, the messages were replaced with a more generic advertisement.